Sample from What You See: Visuomotor Policy Learning via Diffusion Bridge with Observation-Embedded Stochastic Differential Equation: Experiment

 \textbf{Expert Demonstration Collection. } We collect expert data with script policy in MetaWorld and adopt the VRL3~\citep{wang2022vrl3} and PPO~\citep{schulman2017proximal}, two reinforcement learning (RL) algorithms, to collect expert data for Adroit and DexArt, respectively.
 We collect 10 episodes for tasks of the Adroit and the MetaWorld benchmarks and 100 episodes for the DexArt benchmark to train the policies.

-\textbf{Baselines.} For comparison, we select state-of-the-art 2D-based methods DP~\citep{chi2023diffusion} which takes the 2D image as its visual input and 3D conditional diffusion or flow based approaches including DP3~\citep{ze20243d}, simple DP3 (its lightweight version), and FlowPolicy~\citep{zhang2025flowpolicy}, which generates the action from random Gaussian noise and leverage 3D point cloud as the visual condition in the neural network as baselines.
+\textbf{Baselines.} For comparison, we select state-of-the-art 2D-based methods DP~\citep{chi2023diffusion} which takes the 2D image as its visual input and 3D conditional diffusion or flow based approaches including DP3~\citep{ze20243d}, simple DP3 (its lightweight version), FlowPolicy~\citep{zhang2025flowpolicy} and VITA~\citep{gao2025vita}, which generates the action from random Gaussian noise and leverage 3D point cloud as the visual condition in the neural network, as baselines.
 We set the number of function evaluation (NFE) to 10 for all baselines except FlowPolicy.
 Based on the settings in the original FlowPolicy paper, we set its NFE to 1 instead of 10 to avoid the error accumulation issue that occurs in multi-step sampling of consistency flow matching~\cite{sabour2025align}.
-For further details of the NFE setting, please refer to the Supplementary Materials.
+For further details of the NFE setting, please refer to Appendix \ref{app:inference}.

-\textbf{Evaluation and Implementation.} We run 3 random seeds for each experiment, followed by DP3~\citep{ze20243d} and FlowPolicy~\citep{zhang2025flowpolicy}.
+\textbf{Evaluation and Implementation.} Followed by DP3~\citep{ze20243d} and FlowPolicy~\citep{zhang2025flowpolicy}, we run 3 random seeds for each task.
 For each random seed, we train the models for 3000 epochs and evaluate the success rate on 20 episodes every 200 training epochs.
 We pick the five highest success rates per seed and report the mean success rate of the 3 random seeds.
 For fair comparison, we keep the model architecture consistent with the baselines, the amount of parameters comparable, and the shared hyperparameters, such as learning rates, weight decays of the optimizer, batch sizes, and training epochs.
 For each task, BridgePolicy is trained on a single NVIDIA RTX 4090 GPU.
-For further details of the implementation of BridgePolicy and other baselines, please refer to the Supplementary Materials.
+Please refer to Appendix~\ref{appendix_implementation_details} for further details of the implementation of BridgePolicy and other baselines.